carliercomputationallab/PD-model-comparison-pigs/publication/README.txt

-fitted_X.xlsx -> fitted x values from model 7 to be used to fit alpha and LpS later. fitted_LpS -> all the LpS values by fitting volume results_RMSEtotal-true -> all residuals saved from model 1- 9
+fitted_X.xlsx -> fitted x values from model 7 to be used to fit alpha and LpS later. fitted_LpS -> all the LpS values by fitting volume results_RMSEtotal-true -> all residuals saved from model 1- 9 computational_time -> computational time required to run P10 only for 10 iterations on the server